A Complete Guide to Trading Commodities, From Beginner to Active Trader

 To fully answer the question, "What is a commodity?" we need to dive a little deeper.

 Take oil, for example.
 Companies drill for oil, refine it, and sell it in barrels.
-Thus, the commodity has been extracted, manufactured, and sold as a standardised product (i.e. a barrel of oil).
+Thus, the commodity has been extracted, manufactured, and sold as a standardized product (i.e. a barrel of oil).
 This process of turning naturally occurring resources into mass-market products allows them to be traded.

 Oil can be traded by the barrel load on various stock exchanges.
 What’s more, because these barrels have a price, you can also trade commodities based on their value using CFDs (more on this later).